breck7/publicdomaincompany.com/README.md

 This person will source and acquire public domain projects and teams.

+### Public Domain Consultants

+Do you do stuff at one of those McKenzie firms?
+Would you like to start a new line of business helping big companies switch their creative strategy to a public domain one?
+Apply now!
+We promise we won't tell your MacKensey boss that you are looking to jump ship.

 ### Comic Artists

 These people will produce public domain comics.
 These